CalebBell/thermo/README.rst

 Although not required by the thermo license, if it is convenient for you, please cite thermo if used in your work.
-Please also consider contributing any changes you make back, such that they may be incorporated into the main library and all of us will benefit from them.
+Please also consider contributing any changes you make back, and benefit the community.

 Citation